Updated: Nov 8

-When you think of “sensory integration” or even “sensory circuits” you may think about young children playing on big pieces of equipment, such as a swing.
-The types of diagnoses that may come to mind are ASD, Learning Disability and maybe even ADHD.
-But certainly if I said that a 90 year old woman could benefit from sensory circuits, I am sure, like me, you would be pretty sceptical.
+When you think of 'sensory integration' or even 'sensory circuits' you may think about young children playing on big pieces of equipment, such as a swing.
+The types of diagnoses that may come to mind are autistic spectrum disorder (ASD), learning disability and maybe even attention deficit hyperactivity disorder (ADHD).
+But if I said that a 90-year-old woman could benefit from sensory circuits I am sure, like me, you would be pretty sceptical.

 Following my sensory training earlier this year, I felt inspired to introduce this into my interventions.
 I have seen sensory circuits done before, primarily with diagnoses such as Emotionally Unstable Personality Disorder and Autism.
 As I started researching sensory and the elderly, unsurprisingly there is limited evidence.
 Despite this, I thought it was worth a try, because of the denoted needs of this population.
 So we began - and below is roughly what the session entails and my personal experience and somewhat reflection of this intervention.

 The session is set up in a large gym area with 4 main ‘stations’ prepared.
 These stations encompass an organising activity, 2 alerting activities and one calming activity.
 So far this is feeling very similar to all of the other sensory circuits you may have seen.
 The difference is the grading and adaptation of the activities.

 For example - when using the trampet for vestibular input, patients will sit down on a comfortable chair, bounce their legs and be encouraged to rock back and forward.
 This may be done by using a tool to make them rock back and forth, or getting them to move in a way which encourages head movement.
 This still provides that vestibular input and can be calming for patients.